rocky-linux/documentation/docs/books/web_services/02-web-servers.md

 the `User` and `Group` directives define an Apache management account and group.

-Historically, Apache was run by root, which caused security problems.
+Historically, root ran Apache, which caused security problems.
 Apache is always run by root, but then changes its identity.
 Generally User `apache` and Group `apache`.

 Never ROOT!

-The Apache server (`httpd` process) is started by the `root` superuser account.
+The Apache server (`httpd` process) starts with the `root` superuser account.
 Each client request triggers the creation of a "child" process.
-To limit risks, these child processes should be launched with a less privileged account.
+To limit risks, launching these child processes happens from a less privileged account.

-The User and Group directives are used to declare the account and group used to create child processes.
+The User and Group directives declare the account and group used to create child processes.

-This account and group must have been created in the system (by default, this is done during installation).
+This account and group must exist in the system (by default, this happens during installation).

 #### File permissions

 As a general security rule, web server content must not belong to the process running the server.
-In our case, the files should not belong to the `apache` user and group, since he has write access to the folders.
+In our case, the files should not belong to the `apache` user and group, since it has write access to the folders.

-We assign the contents to the unprivileged user or to the root user and the associated group.
-Incidentally, we also take the opportunity to restrict the group's access rights.
+You assign the contents to the unprivileged user or to the root user and the associated group.
+Incidentally, you also take the opportunity to restrict the group's access rights.

 ```bash
 cd /var/www/html